Summer Reading Assignment

 A Harper Perennial Political Classic, The Making of the President 1960 is the groundbreaking national bestseller and Pulitzer Prize-winning account of the 1960 presidential campaign and the election of John F. Kennedy.
 With this narrative history of American politics in action, Theodore White revolutionized the way presidential campaigns are reported.
 The Making of the President 1960 remains the most influential publication about the election of John F. Kennedy.

-We will use this book in conjunction with our spring research project on The Making of American Presidents that requires our students to research and write a 12-page formal research paper.
+We will use this book in conjunction with our spring research project on The Making of American Presidents, which requires our students to research and write a 12-page formal research paper.

-(To be submitted via Google Drive on the first day of class.)
+Summer Assignment: (To be submitted via Google Drive on the first day of class.)
+(Expect a Test on the Summer Reading Assignment.)

-Please answer each of the following questions citing materials from your reading of the book.
+Reading Comprehension Questions: Please answer each of the following questions, citing materials from your reading of the book.

 - Both major American political parties are made up of what two wings?